UCF vs. Temple College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- UCF and its opponents have gone over the current 51.5-point total in five of seven games this season.
+- UCF's games this season have gone over 52 points five of seven times.

-- The combined points per game average of the two teams, 54.7, is 3.2 points above Saturday's over/under.
+- Saturday's total is 2.7 points lower than the two team's combined 54.7 points per game average.

-- This contest's over/under is 11.0 points fewer than the 62.5 these two squads combine to give up per game in 2021.
+- The 62.5 points per game these two squads have allowed their opponents to score this season are 10.5 more than the 52 over/under in this contest.

-- Knights games this season feature an average total of 63.1 points, a number 11.6 points higher than Saturday's over/under.
+- The Knights and their opponents have scored an average of 63.1 points per game in 2021, 11.1 more than Saturday's total.

-- The 54.8 PPG average total in Owls games this season is 3.3 points more than this game's over/under.
+- In 2021, games involving the Owls have averaged a total of 54.8 points, 2.8 more than the set over/under in this contest.

 UCF Stats and Trends

-- The Knights have covered the spread once this season when favored by 10.5 points or more (in two chances).
+- The Knights have been favored by 10.5 points or more two times this season and covered the spread in one of them.

-- UCF's games this year have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).
+- UCF has hit the over in 57.1% of its opportunities this year (four times in seven games with a set point total).

-- UCF is 1-2 against the spread and 2-1 overall in games when it scores more than 33.9 points.
+- UCF is 1-2 against the spread and 2-1 overall this season when the team scores more than 33.9 points.

 - The Knights collect 43.1 more yards per game (419.4) than the Owls give up per matchup (376.3).